hewner/csse403/ClassOutline.md

 1.  trace(predicate) will print each time a predicate is evaled
 2.  spy(predicate) will break into debug mode when a particular predicate is called
 3.  leap (from debug menu) is "continue as normal"
+4.  nodebug. turn off everything I think.

+# Prolog Metafunctions

+The prolog language can be extended in prolog (this is fairly common among non-compiled languages).
+Here's a few things you can do.

+## Assert and retract

+Assert lets you add stuff to the database.
+You can do it from a query, as here, but more useful is making prolog add stuff to its database based on user input.

+	?- assertz(parent('Bob', 'Jane')).
+	?- assertz(female('Jane')).
+    % note the double parens on this one
+	?- assertz((mother(Child, Mother) :-
+	                parent(Child, Mother),
+	                female(Mother))).

+BTW those inputs are just compound atoms of course.

+There is also a retract that works the other way.

+## Clause and call

+    ?- clause(likes(buffalo,X), Z).
+    X = ninjas,
+    Z = true ;
+    X = videogames,
+    Z = true ;
+    Z = likes(X, videogames).

+Evals compound atom like a prolog query - but only 1 clause worth (e.g. if there's a :- it leaves it to you to continue evaluation if you want)

+	?- call(likes(buffalo,X)).
+	X = ninjas ;
+	X = videogames ;
+	X = buffalo ;
+	X = alice ;
+	false.

+Call evals all the way to completion.
+If we were going to do the final state of the project, I suspect what we would do is make predicates corresponding to things returned from translation and then eval them.

+## Operators

+Operators in prolog are always just sugar for functors (e.g. our usual predicate things).

+    ?- display(1 + 2 + 3).
+    +(+(1,2),3)

+But if you like you can define your own operators and give them your own meanings.

+    :- op(500, xf, is_cool).
+    is_cool(X) :- likes(buffalo, X).

+And then you can do stuff like this:

+    ?- X is_cool.
+    X = ninjas ;
+    X = videogames ;
+    X = buffalo ;
+    X = alice ;
+    false.

 # Erlang 1 - Very basics